Does asking “Are you a cop?” really matter? How did prostitution kill the $2 bill? And much more myths and facts about prostitution.

 Craigslist’s official policy is to carefully monitor its adult services section for illegal activity… but it knows where the money comes from.
 They’ve always charged $10 for adult services ads, and always gave that money to charity.

 Until this year, when they quietly decided to start KEEPING all of their prostitution money.
-Craigslist stands to make $36 million in revenue this year from adult services ads.
+Craigslist, with its strange sex trade, stands to make $36 million in revenue this year from adult services ads.
 In other words: Craigslist has become the most profitable pimp in the United States.

 8 | MYTH: Men pay for sex because they’re unhappy with what their wives are giving ’em back at home